 Dear Parents and Friends,

-Week 6 is already nearly over, which is more than half-way through the final term of the school year!
-Week 6 of every term is also ‘Wellbeing Week’ and that means that we try to make things less stressful and less busy for everyone.
+I can hardly believe that we are already over half-way through the final term of the school year!
+This week is ‘Wellbeing Week’ and during this time we try to make things less stressful and less busy for everyone.
 Students don’t have homework to complete, staff do not hold meetings and parents are given an opportunity to focus on quality family time.
 I hope that families have had a chance to enjoy a little bit of special time together during this past week.

-The process of allocating children to classes for 2021 starts now.
+The process of allocating children to classes for 2022 has begun.
 The allocations are based on the following considerations:

 - Learning abilities